hackolade/docker/Studio/README.md

    `./data:/home/hackolade/Documents/data/`

-4. Validate the license key the command
+4. Validate the license key the command in the SAME image as was used in step 1:

    `docker compose run --rm hackoladeStudioCLI validatekey --key=<concurrent-license-key> --file=/home/hackolade/Documents/data/LicenseFile.xml`

+If you get the error message `Your computer ID does not match the activation key information on our license server`, it means that you failed to use the same image in steps 1 and 4, resulting in unmatched UUID's.

 **Important:** If your docker-compose.yml subfolder volumes configuration is different than the example above, please make sure to adjust the path accordingly, as the --file argument is a path inside the container.